liaoinstan/SpringView/README.md

    //SpringView core library (only include DefaultHeader/Footer) implementation 'com.liaoinstan.springview:library:1.5.0'

-   //other Headers/Footers, choose one or more what you like implementation 'com.liaoinstan.springview:AcfunHeader:1.5.0'         //AcFun style （header and footer） implementation 'com.liaoinstan.springview:AliHeader:1.5.0'           //alitrip style （header and footer） implementation 'com.liaoinstan.springview:MeituanHeader:1.5.0'       //meituan style （header and footer）
+   //other Headers/Footers, choose one or more that you like implementation 'com.liaoinstan.springview:AcfunHeader:1.5.0'         //AcFun style （header and footer） implementation 'com.liaoinstan.springview:AliHeader:1.5.0'           //alitrip style （header and footer） implementation 'com.liaoinstan.springview:MeituanHeader:1.5.0'       //meituan style （header and footer）